giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 ## The minimun build option

 You build the analysers in the '*language folder*'.
-If you have checked out the whole tree, it the language is found in `langs` or one of the folder with a name ending in `-langs` under the main '*€GTHOME*' folder.
+If you have checked out the whole tree, it the language is found in `langs` or one of the folder with a name ending in `-langs` under the main '*$GTHOME*' folder.
 Go to your language, e.g. for Pite Saami:

 ```